shlombrill/TESEWT/README.md

 ## Usage

 Open `index.html` in a web browser.
+The list of cards updates automatically as you interact with the controls:

+- **Filter by suit** using the drop‑down menu.
-Use the controls at the top to filter by suit and sort either by rank or suit.
+- **Sort** cards either by rank or suit.
+- **Search** for a rank by typing in the search field.
+- **Shuffle** the deck with the provided button.

 No additional dependencies are required as everything is implemented in plain HTML, CSS and JavaScript.